3002pg/bike-sharing-kaggle/README.md

 Strategy used -

-1. Extract day, hour, month and year variables from datetime
+1. Extract day, hour, month and year from the datetime variable.

-2. Visualize to look for patterns
+2. Visualize to look for existing patterns.

-3. Bin temporal variables
+3. Bin temporal variables.

 4. Train two GBM model for registered and casual users.